This vegan shepherd’s pie is amazingly delicious and whips up quite quickly!

-If you are working with someone else, this makes the beginning part go even faster as someone can work on the mashed potatoes and someone can work on the vegan cottage pie filling.
+If you are working with someone else, this makes the beginning part go even faster as someone can work on the mashed potatoes and someone can work on the lentil pie filling.

 For this recipe, we will use my Vegan Mashed Potatoes Recipe.

 It is simple and easy and all you have to do is follow with the amount of potatoes that this shepherd’s pie recipe calls for.

 I just add Vegan Butter, non-dairy milk, and salt for the mashed potatoes.
 I like to keep it simple because the lentil filling is what makes this casserole shine!

 Next, it is time to make the filling.

 If you are making your own lentils, go ahead and set those to boil while you saute the filling.
 If you are using canned lentils, that will save time, just make sure to drain them.